ChuckleVision: Characters

 Paul is the dominant sibling of the two and often due to his blind confidence the two end up in bother.
 When Paul realises he has made a mistake, he often blames Barry and tends to make Barry do the work whilst taking the credit for himself.
 Neither brother is particularly bright.

 Paul and Barry both possess Northern English accents and have a number of catchphrases, some of which involve one brother replying to the other brother's line.
 Thus "To me" receives the reply "To you", and "Silly me" is met with "Silly you".
 The line "Oh dear" is regularly followed by "Oh dear, oh dear", and sometimes by "Oh dear, oh dear, oh dear" when something goes wrong.

 There are often references made to Rotherham United F.C., whom the brothers support in real life.
-In "Football Heroes", Paul and Barry play for Rotherham after a mix-up with two former players of the club, Paul scores an own-goal and thinking it was a genuine goal, celebrates with Barry.
+In "Football Heroes", Paul and Barry play for Rotherham after a mix-up with two former players of the club, Paul scores an own goal and thinking it was a genuine goal, celebrates with Barry.

 Production and broadcast

-The main writer throughout the series' run was John Sayle, who wrote the most of episodes in each series.
+The main writer throughout the series' run was John Sayle, who wrote most of the episodes in each series.
 Episodes have also been written by Russell T Davies and The Chuckle Brothers themselves.
 From Series 14 onwards, the run time of each episode was reduced from twenty minutes to fifteen.
 Series 12 and 13 were also re-edited to match the new run times.

 From Series 14 onwards, outtakes were shown during the credits of each episode.

 For Series 4, a new theme arrangement was produced by Dave Cooke.
 This remained from then on, but was shortened from Series 17.

 From Series 13 onwards, all episodes were shot in widescreen.

 The series ended its 22-year run at the end of 2009, due to dropped ratings and less interest by the BBC, with the final series airing in December of that year.
 Repeats occurred regularly until the end of 2012.
 The 2008 Christmas Special became the last episode to be broadcast on CBBC, being shown on Christmas Day 2013.

 Following the death of Barry Elliot in 2018, all six episodes of the final series were made available on BBC iPlayer.

-The Series 12 episode 'No Pets Allowed' was repeated on BBC Four on the 11th December 2022, as part of a season of repeats of classic children's programmes for the BBC's 100th Anniversary.
+The Series 12 episode 'No Pets Allowed' was repeated on BBC Four on 11 December 2022, as part of a season of repeats of classic children's programmes for the BBC's 100th anniversary.